Mervyn LeRoy: Comedies, melodramas and a literary remake: 1946–1950

 Without Reservations (1946): LeRoy's post-war pictures began with a Claudette Colbert vehicle (reminiscent of her role in It Happened One Night (1934)), with John Wayne as "Rusty" in an uncharacteristic romantic-comedic role.
-Colbert, as "Kit", utters the memorable and mildly impious phrase "Thanks, God.
-I'll take it from here".
-This is also the title of the book, by Jane Allen and Mae Livingston on which the movie is based.
+Colbert, as "Kit," utters the memorable and mildly impious phrase, "Thanks, God.
+I'll take it from here."
+This is also the title of the book, by Jane Allen and Mae Livingston, on which the movie is based.

 Homecoming (1948): Like director William Wyler's 1946 The Best Years of Our Lives, LeRoy's Homecoming dramatizes an ex-servicemen's readjustment to civilian life.
-The gravity of the treatment is established in the title of Sidney Kingsley novel on which the film is based, The Homecoming of Ulysses (1944), invoking Homer's ancient Greek epic.
-Clark Gable plays Ulysses "Lee" Johnson, a recently discharged war surgeon whose self-complacency is shaken by his personal and professional combat experiences, softening his misanthropy and easing a nexus with his estranged wife.
-Anne Baxter.
-In the third of her three film pairings with Gable, Lane Turner plays an "uncharacteristically unglamorous" Lt.
+The film is based on Sidney Kingsley novel, The Homecoming of Ulysses (1944), which draws on Homer's ancient Greek epic.
+Clark Gable plays Ulysses "Lee" Johnson, a recently discharged war surgeon whose self-complacency is shaken by his personal and professional combat experiences.
+That softens his misanthropy and eases the nexus with his estranged wife, played by Anne Baxter.
+In the third of her film pairings with Gable, Lana Turner plays an "uncharacteristically unglamorous" Lt.
 Jane "Snapshot" McCall.

 Little Women: One of several film adaptations of Louisa May Alcott's Civil War era literary classic.
 The M-G-M Technicolor production offers "a picture postcard prettiness" in lieu of credible performances by June Allyson, Janet Leigh, Elizabeth Taylor and Margaret O'Brien.

 Any Number Can Play (1949): Based on an Edward Harris Heth novel, the film describes the personal and professional crisis of a casino owner of high rectitude Clark Gable who also plays for high stakes, with his family relations in the balance.
 LeRoy was perplexed that the compelling screenplay by Richard Brooks and excellent performances delivered by Gable and Alexis Smith did not register at the box-office.
 LeRoy reflected on the picture: "I don't know what went wrong.
 You start out with what you think is a good script and you get a good cast...[but] you end up with a film that is less than you expect.
 Something happened or, more likely, something didn't happen – the chemistry didn't work and the emotions didn't explode.
 Whatever the reason, Any Number Can Play was a disappointment to me."

-East Side, West Side (1949): A "dramatic social melodrama", the east-side, west-side refers to the class differences that define and divide the "superlative cast" in this M-G-M "high gloss" production.
+East Side, West Side (1949): A "dramatic social melodrama", in which the East Side, West Side refers to the class differences that define and divide the "superlative cast" in this M-G-M "high-gloss" production.
 Barbara Stanwyck, plays the betrayed spouse, supported by co-stars James Mason, Ava Gardner and Van Heflin.